truenas/documentation/content/TrueCommand/SystemManagement/TrueNASConfigManage.md

 ## Viewing Backups

-To view the current TrueNAS configuration backups, open the **Dashboard**
+To view the current TrueNAS configuration backups, open the **Dashboard**.

 ![DashboardView](/images/TrueCommand/2.0/DashboardView.png "Dashboard View")

 Click on the system name for a TrueNAS server to open the Single System view.